-Bone involvement is often detected incidentally.
-Sometimes it can cause pain and rarely fractures.
+Bone involvement is usually detected incidentally, but occasionally can cause pain and rarely fractures.

 Spleen and Liver

 Enlargement of the spleen or liver that a doctor can feel during a physical exam can occur.
 The only abnormality may be seen on liver blood tests.